gibus/SpreadRevolutionaryDate/README.md

 If your new message maker class needs specific parameters (other than `locale`, which comes with  [App::SpreadRevolutionaryDate::MsgMaker](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker) role), they should be defined as attributes of this class.
 Values for such attributes should be set in the [configuration file](#configuration), inside a section named after the message maker in lower case (`[mymsgmaker]`), or as [command line parameters](#command-line-parameters) prefixed with the name of the message maker in lower case, followed by an underscore (`--mytarget_myparam`).

-Have a look to the [App::SpreadRevolutionaryDate::MsgMaker::PromptUser](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker::PromptUser) class, it shows a simple example on how to extend `spread-revolutionary-date` to a new message maker.
+Have a look to [App::SpreadRevolutionaryDate::MsgMaker::PromptUser](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker::PromptUser) or [App::SpreadRevolutionaryDate::MsgMaker::Telechat](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker::Telechat) classes, it shows simple examples on how to extend `spread-revolutionary-date` to a new message maker.

 # INTERNATIONALIZATION AND LOCALIZATION